singlestore-labs/singlestoredb-python/docs/_sources/getting-started.rst.txt

 to connect to.

-A full list of connection parameters can be seen in the API documentation for the :func:`singlestore.connect` function.
+A full list of connection parameters can be seen in the API documentation for the :func:`singlestoredb.connect` function.

 .. ipython:: python
    :verbatim:

-   import singlestore as s2
+   import singlestoredb as s2
    conn = s2.connect(host='...', port='...', user='...',
                      password='...', database='...')